leoweng05/cse15l-lab-reports/lab3.md

 ./technical/government/Post_Rate_Comm/Cohenetal_RuralDelivery.txt
 ./technical/government/Post_Rate_Comm/Cohenetal_Scale.txt
 ```
-This command finds all files containing "cohenetal" in the file name regardless of capitalization.
+This command finds all files in the `technical` directory containing "cohenetal" in the file name regardless of capitalization.
 Similar to the first example, instead of specific file names, you can look for keywords in file names and ignore case, which is especially useful for large databases that may store files of varying capitalization.
    * source used: https://snapshooter.com/learn/linux/find#basic-syntax

 3. `-size`